HsuMyatThwe13/AllerSafe/README.md

   ## 1. Project Description
   - **What it does:** AllerSafe helps individuals with food allergies browse meals, track their personal allergen profile, and get tailored warnings before eating.
 Admins can enrich the catalog with new meals, ingredients, and allergen metadata without any external database.
-  - **Why it exists:** Managing meal safety is stressful—AllerSafe provides a guided experience that keeps allergen knowledge close to the plate and promotes transparency between diners and providers.
+  - **Why it exists:** Managing meal safety is stressful.
+So, AllerSafe provides a guided experience that keeps allergen knowledge close to the plate and promotes transparency between diners and providers.
   - **Who it’s for:**
     - Everyday diners who need quick allergen insights and a place to store favorites/ratings.
     - Restaurant or canteen admins who curate menus, ingredients, and allergen lists.